thoughtbot/factory_bot/GETTING_STARTED.md

   association :author, factory: :user, strategy: :build end

-# Builds a User, and then builds a Post, but does not save either
+# Builds an User, and then builds a Post, but does not save either
 post = build(:post)
 post.new_record?        # => true
 post.author.new_record? # => true